W427697/Discord-/MIGRATION.md

 The storybook manager is no longer built with webpack.
 Now it's built with esbuild.
 Therefore, it's no longer possible to configure the manager.
 Esbuild comes preconfigured to handle importing CSS, and images.

-If you're currently loading files other then CSS or images into the manager, you'll need change this so the files get converted to JS before publishing your addon.
+If you're currently loading files other than CSS or images into the manager, you'll need to make changes so the files get converted to JS before publishing your addon.

 This means the preset value `managerWebpack` is no longer respected, and should be removed from presets and `main.js` files.